dkumza/shop_server/readme.md

 # server side for shopping app

+created with node, express, bcryptjs, cors, dotenv, jsonwebtoken, morgan, multer, mysql2, sharp and more...

 for latest version check [dev brach](https://github.com/dkumza/shop_server/tree/dev) (not stable!!!) <br>

 simple CRUD that handles APIs requests from SQL.

 #### API endpoints are currently working:

-- register user, with name, email and password.
+- register user.
 Password is hashed
 - login user with validation and session token
 - create new product with image upload to server using multer, fs, sharp and uuid
 - get all products
 - get single product
 - edit created product
-- delete created product
+- delete/restore created product

 #### ENV file